zearp/OptiHack/README.md

 If you don't plan on using the iGPU at all (i.e. no display connected) you can delete the whole ```PciRoot(0x0)/Pci(0x2,0x0)``` section and WhateverGreen should automatically configure it as computing device.
 It can do video encoding/decoding and such.
 You will also need to change the BIOS and make the dGPU the primary video card for encoding/decoding to work.

 ## SMBIOS
 For Catalina its best to use a model that matches your processor as closely as possible.
 But with big Sur this is no longer an option.
 You have to use 15,1 or 14,4 the latter resulting in much higher base clock (750mhz) for the HD4600.
+If you're not planning on using Big Sur, you can use 14,3 to stop receiving notifcations to upgrade to it.

 But if you change the model you will have to create a new USBPorts.kext as the kext is linked to product name.
-You could get away with editing jsut the plist file inside the kext.
+You could get away with editing just the [plist file inside the kext](https://github.com/zearp/OptiHack/blob/master/EFI/OC/Kexts/USBPorts.kext/Contents/Info.plist) and change 15,1 to 14,3 or whatever model you selected on line 25 and 212.
 But if usb starts acting up it's best to create a new map.
 You will also have to generate a new pair of serials and system UUID as done [previously](#editing-configplist) if you change the model.

 > Note: If everything is working fine for you then there is *no need* to change the iMac 15,1 default.